guMcrey/version-rocket/README.md

 // 1.
-Step one: import checkVersion(), and use import { checkVersion } from 'version-rocket' import { version } from '../package.json'
+Step one: import checkVersion(), and use import { checkVersion } from 'version-rocket'
+// By default, it is recommended to use the version field in package.json, and if there is a custom version, ignore this line import { version } from '../package.json'

 checkVersion({